by Bill McBride on 1/31/2017 02:37:00 PM

 It has been more than ten years since the bubble peak.
-In the Case-Shiller release this morning, the National Index, not seasonally adjusted (NSA) was reported as being at a new nominal high.
-The seasonally adjusted (SA) index was reported as being at the previous the bubble peak.
-However, in real terms, the National index (SA) is still about 15.3% below the bubble peak.
+In the Case-Shiller release this morning, the seasonally adjusted National Index (SA), was reported as being slightly above the previous bubble peak.
+However, in real terms, the National index (SA) is still about 14.9% below the bubble peak.

 Nominal House Prices

-In nominal terms, the Case-Shiller National index (SA) is at the bubble peak, and the Case-Shiller Composite 20 Index (SA) is back to July 2005 levels, and the CoreLogic index (NSA) is back to August 2005.
+In nominal terms, the Case-Shiller National index (SA) is at a new peak, and the Case-Shiller Composite 20 Index (SA) is back to August 2005 levels, and the CoreLogic index (NSA) is back to September 2005.

 Real House Prices